Welcome to The Legal Genealogist

 I hope you’ll find your questions answered here, and invite you to send along any question you have that you’d like answered.
 There’s a link at the top of every page (“Ask TLG”).

 My personal background is, well, eclectic.
 I have a bachelor’s degree in journalism with a political science minor from George Washington University in Washington, D.C. and a law degree from Rutgers School of Law-Newark.

-I’ve worked as a newspaper reporter, trade association writer, legal investigator, defense attorney, federal prosecutor, law editor and, for more than 20 years, I’ve been an adjunct member of the faculty at Rutgers Law School.
+I’ve worked as a newspaper reporter, trade association writer, legal investigator, defense attorney, federal prosecutor, law editor and, for more than 20 years before my retirement in 2014, I was an adjunct member of the faculty at Rutgers Law School.

 I’m a Colorado native with roots deep in the American south on my mother’s side (from Virginia to Texas and just about everywhere in between!) and entirely in Germany on my father’s side.
 It’s an odd mix, finding records of my ancestors from 1680 Virginia on one side to being a first-generation American on the other.

 I’ve spent the last decade learning my trade as a genealogist, and hold credentials as a Certified GenealogistSM and Certified Genealogical LecturerSM from the Board for Certification of Genealogists® where I currently serve as a member of the Board of Trustees.
 I’m a member of the National Genealogical Society, the Association of Professional Genealogists, and, among others, the state genealogical societies of New Jersey, North Carolina, Virginia, Texas and Illinois.